 Getting the care you need starts with seeing one of our heart or vascular specialists.

 Magnetic resonance imaging, better known as MRI, creates detailed pictures of the heart and nearby blood vessels using a combination of radio waves, magnets and computer technology.
 These pictures help us assess your heart’s structure and function without using a contrast dye or radiation.

 We have one of the highest volume and most advanced cardiac imaging programs in the mid-Atlantic region.
-(Delete the phrase that comes after: reviewing and interpreting up to 600 images each month.
+Our physicians review and interpret approximately 600 images each month.
 Because of our expertise, we are able to quickly recognize even the rarest abnormalities, resulting in a more accurate diagnosis.

 What to expect from a cardiac MRI

 You will be asked to remove all piercings and jewelry.
 Tell your team about any metal implants or fragments you may have in your body.
 This could include pins, plates, screws, staples or stents.

 Wearing a hospital gown, you’ll lie on a padded table, which will then be moved into the MRI machine, which looks like a giant tunnel.
 Let your doctor know if you’re uncomfortable in tight spaces, as medication may help you relax during the test.